Affiliate links on Android Authority may earn us a commission. Learn more.

-Chromebooks offer all-day battery life, and they run on Google’s light and fast Chrome OS.
-However, even the best batteries hit zero eventually, so you’ll want a trusty charger close at hand.
-If your current charger shows some wear or you’ve lost it, now is the time to upgrade.
+Most Chromebooks offer all-day battery life, and they run on Google’s light and fast Chrome OS.
+However, even the best batteries hit zero eventually, so you’ll want a trusty charger handy.
+If your current charger shows some wear or you’ve lost it, it is time to upgrade.
 Here are some of the best Chromebook replacement chargers you can pick up right now.

 Many Chromebook manufacturers have historically used unique connections, so there aren’t many universal options.
 However, USB-C is becoming the preference of most newer models.
-We’ve tried to cover a few of the top manufacturers and some good USB-C Chromebook laptop chargers.
+This is why we also added a section with universal chargers, for those with older Chromebooks that don’t use USB-C.

-Note: This list can be a bit confusing as some newer models rely on USB-C charging, so double-check your Chromebook carefully before you order!
+Note: This list can be a bit confusing as some newer models rely on USB-C charging, while others use a DC plug.
+Double-check your Chromebook carefully before you order!

 HP Chromebook charger